notshriram/notshriram.github.io/about.md

 ----------------------------------------

 * Human Languages:
      * English
      * Malayalam (native speaker)
      * Hindi

 * I also play the electric guitar.
-Rock n roll! :metal:
+Rock n roll! 🤘

 * To be contd.